gcastillo-ucsd/kloudspeaker/Home.md

 To get started, see [[Installation instructions|Installation]]

-Kloudspeaker is based on [Mollify](https://github.com/sjarvela/mollify), if you are migrating existing Mollify installation, see [[migration instructions|Migration-from-mollify]].
+Kloudspeaker was formerly known as [Mollify](https://github.com/sjarvela/mollify), if you are migrating existing Mollify installation, see [[migration instructions|Migration-from-mollify]].